 Through the rotational program in Years 6 to 8, and electives in Years 9 and 10, students participate in Drama, Media, Music and Visual Arts.
 An added opportunity is the Instrumental Music program which allows students to learn to play an instrument with specialist music tutors during school hours.

-In Year 11 and 12, students can select from Drama ATAR, Drama General, Medial Production and Analysis ATAR, Music ATAR, Music General, Visual Art ATAR, and Visual Art General.
+In Year 11 and 12, students can select from Drama ATAR, Drama General, Media Production and Analysis ATAR, Music ATAR, Music General, Visual Art ATAR, and Visual Art General.